Master of Education and Theology [MEdTheol]

 - apply relevant skills in the disciplines of education and theology through the execution of a substantial research-based project, capstone experience or piece of scholarship.

-Every course of study for the Master of Education and Theology must consist of 135 points.
+Every course of study for the Master of Education and Theology must consist of 135 points comprised of:

 DE9016L Education and Theology in Dialogue is a compulsory unit.
 All students must also complete a capstone unit during the last third of their degree.